Motorbike-specific socks – an often overlooked piece of kit that’s worth a second thought!

 EDZ Merino Boot Socks

-The price point of these socks may be double that of some of the synthetic/cotton options, but regular touring riders consider them worth every penny.
+The price point of these socks may be double that of some synthetic/cotton options, but regular touring riders consider them worth every penny.

 EDZ Boots Socks are Terry cushioned (like expensive hotel towels) for warmth and comfort and are reinforced at points likely to wear against your boots.

-The only complaint we’ve heard against these socks is that some customers had trouble keeping them up.
+Our only complaint against these socks is that some customers had trouble keeping them up.
 I checked out a pair in a high street shop and felt they would certainly hug my slender calves comfortably.
 Your mileage may vary.

 The material is superior in almost every way to the synthetic/cotton options